-This document reflects the Standards of Eligible Impairments necessary to classify masters level para weightlifters for the sport of Olympic Weightlifting.
-The essential purpose of the document is to retain certainty in the classifications of para weightlifters and advance the participation of these Athletes.
+This document reflects the Standards of Eligible Impairments necessary to classify masters level adaptive weightlifters for the sport of Weightlifting.
+The essential purpose of the document is to retain certainty in the classifications of adaptive weightlifters and advance the participation of these Athletes.
 Compliance with these standards within the International Masters Weightlifting Association (IMWA) is mandatory.
-All adaptive athletes must have an Eligible Impairment and comply with the Minimum Impairment Criteria applicable to this sport.
+All adaptive athletes must have a permanent Eligible Impairment and comply with the Minimum Impairment Criteria applicable to this sport.